IBM/aspera-cli/docs/README.erb.md

 #### Example: Perform a multi Gbps transfer between two remote shared folders

-In this example, a user has access to a workspace where two shared folders are located on different sites, e.g. different cloud regions.
+In this example, a user has access to a workspace where two shared folders are located on different sites, for example, different cloud regions.

 First, set up the environment (skip if already done)